enzo-dante/python/looping_and_lists.md

 colors = ['teal', 'purple', 'red']
 'ashley' in colors # false

-# access all values in a list simultaneously
+# access all values IN a list simultaneously

 __use a loop__